School of Biosciences

 - Talking the Talk: Getting science on Film

 This intensive, week-long module (run during the Easter vacation) covers an introduction to science communication using the medium of video- making.
 The focus will be to turn technical scientific information into a form accessible to multiple audiences, working within the confines of a brief.
-A key feature will be developing a project as a group: recognising strengths and appropriate division of labour to implement innovative ideas.
-Individually, it will develop strengths in presenting ideas and technical skills in shooting footage and editing.
-The module will be delivered in collaboration with staff from the University of Sheffield Creative Media Team and industry professionals.10 credits
+A key feature will be developing a project as a group: recognising strengths and appropriate division of labour to implement innovative ideas.10 credits

 - Tropical Forest Ecology and Conservation